 Meetings can be watched live online with the zoom link emailed out with the agenda and meeting materials.

 Have an issue you would like addressed by the Board?
-Send your request via the "Write to the Board Button" on this page at least one week prior to the Workshop meeting.
+Send your request via the "Write to the Board" Form below at least one week prior to the Workshop meeting.
 The Board will need to educate themselves on the topic in order to make a decision and staff need to send the information out to residents with the agenda email.

 Lynn Williams and her husband, Dick, have lived in Fairway Village since 2014.
 They moved from Juneau, Alaska (55+years) to be near their daughter and her family.
 Being a military brat, she had the opportunity to live in several different places, including a year in Japan.
 Her education includes a BED in Education from the University of Alaska Fairbanks with 100+ credits.
 She taught elementary, gifted/talented and served as a math specialist for grades K-8.
 She volunteered to facilitate the special education referral committee, chair the district math committee (10 years after retirement, too), and was selected for specialized training in lesson design/teaching to become a trainer/mentor for other teachers.
 Lynn says, “Volunteering has always been part of my life.
 I am a quick study, practical, and efficient.
 Moving to Fairway Village was one of the best decisions my husband and I have ever made, and it would be my pleasure to help keep it the wonderful place that so attracted us.”